daniehao/dog-classification/README.md

 Upload Your Picture

 ## Dataset
 My dataset for this dog- classification project includes the images of 133 breed of dogs, which was collected by Udacity.com.
 The three dataset train, test and valid have already been classified.
-The train dataset is used for estimating predictive relationships as well as fitting for the estimators; The valid dataset is used for improving overfitting problems existed in train dataset; The test dataset is used for testing the performance of the whole network.
+The train dataset is used for estimating predictive relationships as well as fitting for the estimators; The valid dataset is used for improving over-fitting problems existed in train dataset; The test dataset is used for testing the performance of the whole network.

 ## Motivation
 1.Earned some essential knowledge about CNN and DNN

 I learned about CNN(conventional neural networks) and DNN(deep neural networks) from online classes, which intrigued my curiosity to do some practical projects with the most popular packages to build the architecture of CNN and DNN networks.

-2.kaggle cat vs dog competition.
+2.kaggle cat vs. dog competition.

 A few months ago, I saw a competition from Kaggle.com named "Create an algorithm to distinguish dogs from cats".
 Even though this competition was due by four years ago, this interesting topic push me to do this project and which enables me to take this into next level by doing dog-breed classification.